AiJared/Python-RoadMap/OOP/OOP_Readme.md

 Modularity refers to an organizing principle in which different components of a software system are divided into separate functional units.

 Using modularity in software system can also provide a powerful organizing framework that brings **clarity** to an implementation.
 In Python a **module** is a collection of closely related functions and classes that are defined together in a *single file* of source code.
 Python's standard libraries include, for example, the **math** module, which provides definitions for key mathematical constants and functions, and the **os** module, which provides support for interacting with the operating system.

+The use of modularity helps support the object-oriented design goals. **Robustness** is greatly increased because it is easier to test and debug separate components before they are integrated into a larger software system.